Skip to contents

 Note

-The plausibility check for MFAZ data was built based on the insights gotten from Bilukha, O., & Kianian, B. (2023) research presented at the 2023 High-Level Technical Assessment Workshop held in Nairobi, Kenya.
-Results from this research suggested a feasibility of applying the similar plausibility check as that in WFHZ for MFAZ, with a difference in the amount of flags to be considered: maximum of 2%.
+The plausibility check for MFAZ data was built based on the insights gotten from Bilukha and Kianian (2023) research presented at the 2023 High-Level Technical Assessment Workshop held in Nairobi, Kenya (SMART Initiative, 2023).
+Results from this research suggested a feasibility of applying the similar plausibility check as that of WFHZ for MFAZ, with a maximum acceptability of percent of flagged records of 2.0%.

 Age ratio test in MFAZ

 As you know, the age ratio test in WFHZ is done on children aged 6 to 29 months old over those aged 30 to 59 months old.
 This is different in MFAZ.
 The test is done on children aged 6 to 23 months over those aged 24 to 59 months old.
-This is as in SMART MUAC Tool.
+This is as in the SMART MUAC Tool (SMART Initiative, n.d.).
 The test results is also used in the prevalence analysis to implement what the SMART MUAC tool does.
 This is further demonstrated in the vignette about prevalence.

 Wrangling MFAZ data